 Myanmar offers free compulsory primary education – but Burmese is the language of instruction, making it unsuitable for most expats.
 The country’s education system is also underfunded, so the quality of its public schools may be subpar.
 Fortunately, Myanmar passed a law in 2011 allowing private schools to operate in the country.
 These schools teach the national curriculum in the English language and offer a more affordable alternative to public and international schools.

-Expat parents will also not run out of things to see and do with their little ones during their leisure time due to the abundance of majestic natural landscapes, temples and green spaces in Myanmar.
+Expat parents will also not run out of things to see and do with their little ones during their leisure time.
+There’s an abundance of majestic natural scenery, temples and green spaces in Myanmar, although travelling outside major cities requires careful consideration of the security situation.

 Climate in Myanmar

 The weather in Myanmar is distinguished by three seasons.
 With a tropical monsoon climate, Myanmar experiences the cool (November to February), hot (March to May) and monsoon (June to October) seasons.
-Flooding is a common occurrence during the monsoon season, and expats are advised to follow news on flood warnings.
-Generally, though, temperatures in Myanmar are warm with the occasional cool evening.
+Flooding is a common occurrence during the monsoon season, and you are advised to follow news on flood warnings.
+Generally, though, temperatures in Myanmar are warm, with the occasional cool evening.

-While expats moving to Myanmar will undoubtedly experience a level of culture shock, the country’s natural splendour and friendly people can go a long way towards making acclimatising easier and enjoying an enriching once-in-a-lifetime experience.
+While you will undoubtedly experience a level of culture shock when moving to Myanmar, the country’s natural splendour and friendly people can go a long way towards making acclimatising easier and enjoying an enriching once-in-a-lifetime experience.
+However, the ongoing military violence makes travel extremely dangerous, so consult with your embassy or consulate before travelling.

 Fast facts